 Distance gets closer

-Photography is all about light, how it travels from the objects you’re photographing to the lense of your camera.
+Photography is all about light, how it travels from the objects you’re photographing to the lens of your camera.
 Because of this, most of what you’ll learn to make you a better photographer involves how to you adjust or manipulate light in a given setting.
 When it comes to outdoor winter photography, one thing you may not realize is that the temperature affects the way light travels through the air.
 In warmer weather, you’ll see wider differences in pockets of air, from warm and cool spots that light travels through and gets refracted like a prism.
 (Hey look the name of our company!)
 In colder weather, the temperature differences in those pockets of air lessens, as everything is pulled down to colder degrees.
 This means that in colder weather, assuming other factors like clouds or precipitation aren’t an issue, light can travel further and more clearly.
 This means that on a cold day you can get more stunning and wider view photographs, making for excellent conditions for landscape photography.

 Snow is a tinted mirror